seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 <p>🔴 SeleniumBase <code>1.66.4</code> adds better error-handling when using The Recorder, as well as a few other improvements.</p>

 <p>🔴 SeleniumBase <code>1.66.5</code> improves the algorithm for converting recorded actions into SeleniumBase code.</p>

+<p>🔴 SeleniumBase <code>1.66.6</code> adds more selector options and improves the algorithm for converting recorded actions into SeleniumBase code.</p>

 --------